jlowder/bit-wise/README.md

     pattern: pattern to generate.
 Binary is assumed unless -h is used, or if the pattern has the format  "X..Y".
 In that case it will generate incrementing (or decrementing) integers from X to Y.
-    -prbs n: generate a pseudo-random bit sequence using a polynomial of degree n, which should be 3 or higher.
+    -prbs n: generate a pseudo-random binary sequence using a polynomial of degree n, which should be 3 or higher.
 The resulting sequence will have a length of n * ((2^n)-1) bits.
     filename: output filename, or - for stdout